The Complete Guide to a Scoring Offense

-A press defense only works when all the players in the right positions which means the offense should not give the defense any time to get set-up.
+A press defense only works when all the players are in the right positions which means the offense should not give the defense any time to get set up.
 The best way to do this is by having the closest player to the basket catch the ball after a made basket and step out of bounds to start the Fast-Break Offense.
 Don’t even let the ball hit the floor; grab the ball after a made basket and step out of bounds to start looking for your outlet options to get the Fast-Break Offense started.

-Much like Transition Offense, The Fast-Break Offense depends on advancing the ball quickly.
+Much like the Transition Offense, The Fast-Break Offense depends on advancing the ball quickly.
 By doing this, the defenders are most often spread out, giving you the best chance for scoring opportunities.
 For example, getting into offense before the defense can establish player mismatches for the offense to take advantage of and score.

 If the transition offense does not create a good shot or advantage it is important to move right into an offensive flow without allowing the defense to set up.

 The Fast-Break Offense is different than the offense most coaches run where the post players get up-court and a specific guard or wing inbounds the ball to another guard.
-The reason the Fast-Break Offense doesn't work for that type of offense is because guards play farther from the basket on defense, which means it takes time for them to get out of bounds to inbounds the ball.
+The reason the Fast-Break Offense doesn't work for that type of offense is that guards play farther from the basket on defense, which means it takes time for them to get out of bounds to inbound the ball.
 This delay could give the defense time to set up for their press.

 The Press Offense happens against a press after a basket and stoppage of play.
 If there is a stoppage of play, the defense has time to set up their press defense.
 This may be a full-court press or half-court press.
-Regardless, the offense needs to implement their Press Offense.
+Regardless, the offense needs to implement its Press Offense.

-Coach Chris shows you how to beat a full court press every time by talking about the concept of breaking the press.
+Coach Chris shows you how to beat a full-court press every time by talking about the concept of breaking the press.

 Half Court Offense

-The Half-Court Offense is going to be your primary and secondary offenses used to score baskets and get open shots against your opponent.
+The Half-Court Offense is going to be your primary and secondary offense used to score baskets and get open shots against your opponent.
 There are a number of factors that go into deciding what Half-Court Offense to use:

 All Half-Court Offenses must be flexible to meet various types of defensive pressure.
 They must also have counter options that take advantage of any defensive overplays and traps.
 Half-Court Offenses can be categorized into Motion, Continuity, Set, and Zone.

 Motion offenses are focused on constant player movement, ball movement, and floor spacing.
 It typically has rules to follow as opposed to plays or patterns.
 Everything is based on defensive reads rather than a set action like other half-court offenses.
-This makes it difficult for opponents to scout and defend because there’s unlimited counter options for the offense which makes it unpredictable.
+This makes it difficult for opponents to scout and defend because there are unlimited counter options for the offense which makes it unpredictable.

-To be successful in the Motion Offense players have to work together as a single unit with clearly defined player roles such as who is the shooter, who attacks the rim, who sets screen, etc. They need to be unselfish and work together to create open shot opportunities for their teammates.
+To be successful in the Motion Offense players have to work together as a single unit with clearly defined player roles such as who is the shooter, who attacks the rim, who sets the screen, etc. They need to be unselfish and work together to create open-shot opportunities for their teammates.
 And they have to do both of those things while being patient in attacking the defense.

 Legendary Coach Bob Hurley Sr. from St. Anthony's High School explains Motion Offense concepts.

 Continuity offenses are focused on following a pattern over and over again without having to stop or reset it.
-This gives Coach a little more control than a Motion Offense because they know what the next decision in the offense should be.
+This gives the Coach a little more control than a Motion Offense because they know what the next decision in the offense should be.
 At the same time, this makes it easier for your opponent as well.
 They can scout your offense game plan easily because all they have to do is learn the offensive pattern and figure out how to stop it.